 $ sudo make install # optional

-To compile optional modules (such as Schnorr signatures), you need to run ./configure
+To compile optional modules (such as Schnorr signatures), you need to run ./configure with additional flags (such as --enable-module-schnorrsig).
+Run ./configure --help to see the full list of available flags.

 Usage examples

 Usage examples can be found in the examples directory.
-To compile them you need to configure with --enable-examples
+To compile them you need to configure with --enable-examples.

 - ECDSA example